Rex-Arnab/Linkedin-Connection-Automation/README.md

 ## Description
 This script automates various LinkedIn activities using Puppeteer, a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 It includes functionalities like logging in to LinkedIn, accepting connection requests, and sending out connection invitations.

+## Known BUg
+- If a Message box appears while sending connection request, the script will not work properly.

 ## Features
 - **Automated Login**: Log in to LinkedIn using your credentials stored in environment variables.
 - **Connection Request Management**: Automatically accept incoming connection requests.